andywiecko/BurstTriangulator/README.md

 <summary> Copy <code>Runtime/Triangulator.cs</code> </summary>
 Since the package is single-file only, one can put the file <code>Runtime/Triangulator.cs</code> somewhere in the project to use it independently.
 </details>

+## Scripting API

+To view the documentation for the scripting API locally, navigate to `Documentation~/docfx`, or access it online [**here**](https://andywiecko.github.io/BurstTriangulator).
+The manual content in this `README.md` will soon be migrated into DocFX.

 ## Example usage